Skip to main content

 Introduction

 ClickHouse is an open-source column-oriented database management system that enables real-time analytical data processing.
-Known for its exceptional query performance on massive datasets, ClickHouse powers analytics at major companies like Cloudflare, Spotify, and eBay.
+Known for exceptional query performance on massive datasets, ClickHouse powers analytics at major companies like Cloudflare, Spotify, and eBay.

 What is ClickHouse?